 - 5.7 The Planning (Listed Buildings & Conservation Areas) Act 1990 requires that Local Planning Authorities should designate Conservation Areas, keep designations under review and prepare proposals for preserving and enhancing these areas.
 Further policy guidance for Conservation Areas is contained in Planning Statement 5: Planning for the Historic Environment. - 5.8 The boundaries of Colchester's 22 Conservation Areas are shown on the Proposals Map.
 Conservation Area Appraisals for Wivenhoe and the Town Centre have recently been undertaken and form part of the evidence base to support the Colchester LDF.
 Further reviews of the designated Conservation Areas may be undertaken as needed to ensure the boundaries are appropriate and where necessary new Conservation Areas will be created.
 Where detailed work is undertaken specifically with regards to Conservation Area Appraisals these changes will need to be formally adopted by the Council before they can be shown on the Proposals Map and become a material consideration in the planning application process.
-When a Conservation Area Appraisal is adopted as outlined by the Planning (Listed Buildings and Conservation Areas) Act 1990 the Council will update the Proposals Map at the next examination to reflect the most up to date designations with the background material becoming part of the evidence base which supports the LDF.
+When a Conservation Areas) Act 1990 the Council will update the Proposals Map at the next examination to reflect the most up to date designations with the background material becoming part of the evidence base which supports the LDF.